 Romancing with Life by Dev Anand

-This is the latest addition to my collection of biographies, and autobiographies to be specific.
+Romancing with Life is the latest addition to my collection of biographies, and autobiographies to be specific.
 I have always loved Dev Anand for all the melodious songs that have been screened on him.
-Having grown in the doordarshan era, have grown on all those black and white numbers, which still keep resonating in the ears.
-So, when this biography came last year, it was definitely in my list of ‘to be read’ books.
+Having grown in the Doordarshan era, have grown on all those black and white numbers, which still keep resonating in the ears.
+So, when this biography came last year, it was definitely on my list of ‘to be read’ books.

-Keeping in line with his image of evergreen, timeless hero, he does not mention the years anywhere, though you can make out the rough timing by the films he mentions and the national events that he mentions here and there.
-But otherwise he has tried to keep the story more or less timeless.
+Keeping in line with his image of evergreen, timeless hero, he does not mention the years anywhere.
+Though you can make it out by the rough timing of the films he mentions.
+And the national events that he mentions here and there.
+But otherwise, he has tried to keep the story more or less timeless.
 He is a man totally in love with himself; everyone else comes and plays a role in his life and goes.
-He also comes across as someone who lives only in present, totally in the moment, with the person he is with, feeling the surroundings he is in and weaving out his future dreams from this present moment.
+He also comes across as someone who lives only in present, totally at the moment, with the person he is with, feeling the surroundings he is in.
+And weaving out his future dreams from this present moment.
 He talks very romantically about all the women he romanced on and off screen.

-Autobiography also brings out the businessman in Dev Anand.
-You would admire his networking skills and leveraging his fan following and start status as and when required.
+The autobiography Romancing with Life also brings out the businessman in Dev Anand.
+You would admire his networking skills and ability to leverage his fan following and Star status as and when required.
 The fact that he once tried to launch a political party was a revelation to me.
-But what I admired about him was his ability to very quickly let go of the failures and move on to the next dream.
-I was amazed at the care and caution he takes to maintain his image in the minds of his audience, going to the extent of hiding his small disease that he had to suffer, going all the way to England to get a small operation done.
-All this so that none of his audience see him in a diseased state, something he thinks they can not imagine, their eternal hero can not fall down with a disease.
+But what I admired about him was his ability to very quickly let go of the failures.
+And move on to the next dream.
+I was amazed at the care and caution he takes to maintain his image in the minds of his audience.
+Going to the extent of hiding his small disease that he had to suffer, going all the way to England to get a small operation done.
+All this so that none of his audience sees him in a diseased state.
+Something he thinks they cannot imagine, their eternal hero cannot fall down with a disease.

-Before he could find himself a job in film industry, he worked for the military censor office and had the job of screening letters written by army officers.
-He probably got lot of romantic ideas from the letters written by army officers to their wives and girlfriends.
+Before he could find himself a job in the film industry, he worked for the military censor office.
+And had the job of screening letters written by army officers.
+He probably got a lot of romantic ideas from the letters written by army officers to their wives and girlfriends.
 He also got the idea of quitting the job from one of the letters, which said ‘just do it’.
-But wherever he was, and whatever he was doing, he was always a Casanova, trying to charm people and specially women around him, always believing he is the best.
+But wherever he was, and whatever he was doing, he was always a Casanova.
+Trying to charm people and especially women around him, always believing he is the best.
 This phase also highlights his ability to draw inspiration from just about anywhere.

-Read the book to see a man completely in love with himself.
-A star, who thrived on public adulation, who worked towards it, lived amongst the adulation poured on him from all directions and continued to seek more and more of it.
-An eternal optimist, who looks back at his life as if everything was picture perfect including the heart aches that we went through.
+Read the book Romancing with Life to see a man completely in love with himself.
+A star, who thrived on public adulation, who worked towards it, lived amongst the adulation poured on him from all directions.
+And continued to seek more and more of it.
+An eternal optimist, who looks back at his life as if everything was picture perfect including the heartaches that he went through.